Greek Myths 4 Kids Presents: CASE FILES

 FROM THE HERCULES DETECTIVE AGENCY

-CASE FILE: Case of the Mad Machine
+CASE FILE: The Made Machine

 No Problem Too Large or Too Small, Reasonable Fees

 Proprietor Hercules (Roman name), also known as Heracles (Greek name), also known as Herc (Nickname)

 Hercules was on his way into town, headed for the marketplace.
 He needed something for dinner and a new pair of sandals.
 He planned also to stop by the barbershop to catch up on gossip and to see if there might be any job opportunities for the Hercules Detective Agency.
 He had a busy morning planned for himself.

 He was whistling as he walked.
 Whistling was a new skill he was trying to learn.
 You never knew when a good whistle might come in handy.

 Not paying much attention, as he had traveled this road many times before, Herc focused on his whistling and nearly walked into a baby goat.
 It was standing in the middle of the road.